Manual vs Computer System - Learn Bookkeeping For Free | dwmbeancounter.com

 Using a manual system the summarized totals from the special journal are posted to the general ledger accounts at the end of a month.
 On the other hand, when using a computer system once an entry is entered all records are automatically updated.
 Why is this important ?
 Financial Statements and other reports are available at any time not just at the end of a month.

 If you need to review or learn more about a manual bookkeeping system check out my free Special Journals Tutorial.
+To learn more about computerized accounting and bookkeeping check out my Computer Accounting Tutorial.

 What System - Manual or Computerized ?